View Source Configuration

 Configuration Methods

-The SDK supports two ways to configure your credentials.
+The SDK supports three ways to configure your credentials.
 Let's look at both:

 Method 1: Using OCI Config File